-Who Needs ETIAS to Travel to Slovakia?
+Who needs to get an ETIAS to travel to Slovakia?

 A partial list includes Argentina, Brazil, Canada, Chile, El Salvador, Israel, Georgia, Hong Kong, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore, South Korea, the United Arab Emirates, the United Kingdom, the United States of America, and Venezuela.

-Passport and Document Requirements for Slovakia ETIAS
+Passport and document requirements for ETIAS Slovakia